subhadig/subhadig.github.io/_drafts/moving-to-github-pages-from-wordpress.md

 I recently moved my personal blog to GitHub Pages from Wordpress.com.
 I have been thinking about doing it for sometime and this time I finally did it.
-And I wanted to share a few things about why I did it.
+And I wanted to share the inspiration behind it.

 ## What are GitHub Pages?
 GitHub Pages are public static webpages hosted and published through